tsuru/tsuru/docs/apps/quickstart/python.rst

     $ tsuru app-create blog python

-You can see all your app using `app-list
+You can see all your applications using `app-list
 <http://go.pkgdoc.org/github.com/globocom/tsuru/cmd/tsuru#List_apps_that_you_have_access_to>`_
 command: